moffes/samp-freeze/README.md

 # samp-freeze

-Protection against freezing for Pawn (SAMP)
+Protection against unfreezing for Pawn (SAMP)

 If the player is frozen and moving, then freeze the player back and send a message to the chat